eriksjolund/mariadb-podman-socket-activation/README.md

 # mariadb-podman-socket-activation

-Let's create a templated systemd user service to run rootless Podman and start MariaDB with socket activation.
-In this example we will only make use of UNIX sockets and thus be able to run the container with __--network=none__.
+A demo of a templated systemd user service that runs rootless Podman and starts MariaDB with socket activation.
+By only using UNIX sockets it's possible to run the container with __--network=none__.

 ## Requirements